lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 1.**

-1\.The soul is at home in God. (a) Originally.
+1\.
+The soul is at home in God. (a) Originally.
 Its birth place—its native air—home of its thoughts, will, conscience, affections, desires. (b) Experimentally.
 When it returns here it feels itself at home: "Return unto thy rest", etc. (c) Eternally.
 The soul, once returned to this home, never leaves it: "it shall go no more out for ever."

-2\.The soul is not at home elsewhere.
+2\.
+The soul is not at home elsewhere.
 "Our dwelling place", etc. (a) For all men. (b) At all times.
-He is ever the same, and the wants of the soul substantially are over the same.— *G.R.*
+He is ever the same, and the wants of the soul substantially are over the same.— *G. R.*

 **Verse 2.** A Discourse upon the Eternity of God.
 S. Charnock.
 Works pg 344-373, Nichol's Edition.

 **Verse 2.** (*last clause* ).—The consideration of God's eternity may serve,

-1\.For the support of our faith; in reference to our own condition for the future; in reference to our posterity; and to the condition of God's church to the end of the world.
+1\.
+For the support of our faith; in reference to our own condition for the future; in reference to our posterity; and to the condition of God's church to the end of the world.

-2\.For the encouragement of our obedience.
+2\.
+For the encouragement of our obedience.
 We serve the God who can give us an everlasting reward.

-3\.For the terror of wicked men.
+3\.
+For the terror of wicked men.

 — *Tillotson's Sermon on the Eternity of God.*

 **Verse 3.**

-1\.The cause of death—"thou turnest."
+1\.
+The cause of death—"thou turnest."

-2\.The nature of death—"return."
+2\.
+The nature of death—"return."

-3\.The necessities of death—reconciliation with God, and preparation to return.
+3\.
+The necessities of death—reconciliation with God, and preparation to return.

 **Verse 4.**

-1\.Contemplate the lengthened period with all its events.
+1\.
+Contemplate the lengthened period with all its events.

-2\.Consider what He must be to whom all this is as nothing.
+2\.
+Consider what He must be to whom all this is as nothing.

-3\.Consider how we stand towards Him.
+3\.
+Consider how we stand towards Him.

 **Verse 5.** Comparison of mortal life to sleep.
 See William Bradshaw's remarks in our Notes on this verse.

 **Verses 5-6.** The lesson of the Meadows.

-1\.Grass growing the emblem of youth.
+1\.
+Grass growing the emblem of youth.

-2\.Grass flowering—or man in his prime.
+2\.
+Grass flowering—or man in his prime.

-3\.The scythe.
+3\.
+The scythe.

-4\.Grass mown—or man at death.
+4\.
+Grass mown—or man at death.

 **Verse 7.**

-1\.Man's chief troubles are the effect of death. (a) His own death. (b) The death of others.
+1\.
+Man's chief troubles are the effect of death. (a) His own death. (b) The death of others.

-2\.Death is the effect of Divine anger: "We are consumed by", etc.
+2\.
+Death is the effect of Divine anger: "We are consumed by", etc.

-3\.Divine anger is the effect of sin.
-Death by sin.— *G.R.*
+3\.
+Divine anger is the effect of sin.
+Death by sin.— *G. R.*

 **Verse 8.**

-1\.The notice which God takes of sin. (a) Individual. *"Our* iniquities." (b) Universal notice—"iniquities"—not one only, but all. (c) Minute, even the most secret sins. (d) Constant: "Set them before" him—"in the light", etc.
+1\.
+The notice which God takes of sin. (a) Individual. *"Our* iniquities." (b) Universal notice—"iniquities"—not one only, but all. (c) Minute, even the most secret sins. (d) Constant: "Set them before" him—"in the light", etc.

-2\.The notice which we should take of them on that account. (a) In our thoughts.
+2\.
+The notice which we should take of them on that account. (a) In our thoughts.
 Set them before us. (b) In our consciences.
 Condemn ourselves on account of them. (c) In our wills.
-Turn from them by repentance—turn to a pardoning God by faith.— *G.R.*
+Turn from them by repentance—turn to a pardoning God by faith.— *G. R.*

 **Verse 9.**

-1\.Every man has a history.
+1\.
+Every man has a history.
 His life is as a tale—a separate tale—to be told.

-2\.Every man's history has some display of God in it.
+2\.
+Every man's history has some display of God in it.
 All our days, some may say, are passed away in thy wrath—all, others may say, in thy love—and others, some of our days in anger and some in love.

-3\.Every man's history will be told.
-In death, at judgment, through eternity.— *G.R.*
+3\.
+Every man's history will be told.
+In death, at judgment, through eternity.— *G. R.*

 **Verse 10.**

-1\.What life is *to* most.
+1\.
+What life is *to* most.
 It seldom reaches its natural limits.
 One half die in childhood; more than half of the other half die in manhood; few attain to old age.

-2\.What life is *at* most.
+2\.
+What life is *at* most.
 "Threescore years", etc.

-3\.What it is to most beyond that limit.
+3\.
+What it is to most beyond that limit.
 "If by reason", etc.

-4\.What it is to all.
-"It is soon cut off", etc.— *G.R.*
+4\.
+What it is to all.
+"It is soon cut off", etc.— *G. R.*

 **Verse 11.**

-1\.The anger of God against sin is not fully known by its effects in this life.
+1\.
+The anger of God against sin is not fully known by its effects in this life.
 "Who knoweth the power", etc. Here we see the hiding of its power.

-2\.The anger of God against sin hereafter is equal to our greatest fears.
-"According to thy fear", etc.; or, "the fear of thee", etc.— *G.R.*
+2\.
+The anger of God against sin hereafter is equal to our greatest fears.
+"According to thy fear", etc.; or, "the fear of thee", etc.— *G. R.*

 **Verse 12.**

-1\.The Reckoning. (a) What their usual number. (b) How many of them are already spent. (c) How uncertain the number that remains. (d) How much of them must be occupied with the necessary duties of this life. (e) What afflictions and helplessness may attend them.
+1\.
+The Reckoning. (a) What their usual number. (b) How many of them are already spent. (c) How uncertain the number that remains. (d) How much of them must be occupied with the necessary duties of this life. (e) What afflictions and helplessness may attend them.

-2\.The use to be made of it. (a) To "seek wisdom"—not riches, worldly honours, or pleasures—but wisdom; not the wisdom of the world, but of God. (b) To "apply the heart" to it.
+2\.
+The use to be made of it. (a) To "seek wisdom"—not riches, worldly honours, or pleasures—but wisdom; not the wisdom of the world, but of God. (b) To "apply the heart" to it.
 Not mental merely, but moral wisdom; not speculative merely, but experimental; not theoretical merely, but practical. (c) To seek it at once—immediately. (d) To seek it constantly— *"apply* our hearts", etc.

-3\.The help to be sought in it.
+3\.
+The help to be sought in it.
 "So teach us", etc. (a) Our own ability is insufficient through the perversion both of the mind and heart by sin. (b) Divine help may be obtained.
-"If any man lack wisdom." etc.— *G.R.*
+"If any man lack wisdom." etc.— *G. R.*

 **Verse 12.** —The Sense of Mortality.
 Show the variety of blessings dispensed to different classes by the right use of the sense of mortality.

-1\.It may be an antidote for the sorrowful.
+1\.
+It may be an antidote for the sorrowful.
 Reflect, "there is an end."

-2\.It should be a restorative to the labouring.
+2\.
+It should be a restorative to the labouring.

-3\.It should be a remedy for the impatient.
+3\.
+It should be a remedy for the impatient.

-4\.As a balm to the wounded in heart.
+4\.
+As a balm to the wounded in heart.

-5\.As a corrective for the worldly.
+5\.
+As a corrective for the worldly.

-6\.As a sedative to the frivolous.
+6\.
+As a sedative to the frivolous.

 — *R. Andrew Griffin, in "Stems and Twigs",* 1872.